-How to get approved for a credit card
+How to put yourself in the best position when applying for a credit card

 2. Pay off other loans or credit

-Lenders usually approve credit cards (or other types of loans) based on your repayment history with cards or loans you already have.
-You will need to demonstrate a consistent history of meeting your required monthly repayments over the past months.
-For credit cards, you will need to show that you’ve been making more than just the minimum monthly repayment, to show that you can actually repay the debt.
+Lenders usually approve credit cards (or other types of loans) based partly on your repayment history with cards or loans you already have.
+It may help if you can demonstrate a consistent history of meeting your required monthly repayments over the past few months and years.
+For credit cards, you will often need to show that you’ve been making more than just the minimum monthly repayments, to show that you can actually repay the debt.

 4. Start saving

-Lenders look at your current bank statements when you apply for a credit card with bad credit.
-If you’ve overdrawn your account recently, or if any direct debits have been dishonoured because there wasn’t enough in your account at the time, these things do not look good to lenders.
+Lenders may also request and consider your current bank statements when you apply for a credit card with a poor credit rating.
+If you’ve overdrawn your account recently, or if any direct debits have been dishonoured because there wasn’t enough money in your account at the time, this may work against you.

-It’s essential to prove that you are not spending all of your income on your expenses and other debts, but that you are actually saving a small amount each week.
-This says to the lender that you have the finances to repay a credit card if they give it to you.
+It’s important to show you are not spending all your income on your expenses and other debts, and that you are saving at least a small amount each week.
+This may help to show the lender that you will likely have the means to repay a credit card if they give it to you.

 What other products might you be able to get with a poor credit score?